37 Email Marketing Ideas to Grow Revenue in 2026 (With Examples)

 La Provence in sends a sneak preview email to showcase new collections to customers.
 Image Source: La Provence

-A coupon is still one of the most effective ways to boost sales and bring new customers into your store.
-You can include a coupon in your next email and allow people to redeem the offer right from their mobile device or through a printed copy.
+A coupon is still one of the best ways to boost sales and get new customers through the door.
+The best part?
+You can easily include a coupon in your next email.
+Your customers can then redeem it right from their phone or with a printed copy.
+So simple

-SMS marketing email signup from Chocolate by Adam Turoni
+Use this SMS marketing email signup from Chocolate by Adam Turoni to generate email marketing ideas for SMS, social media, website visits, and reviews

 Chocolat by Adam Turoni sent this email encouraging subscribers to join their SMS Text Message Marketing list to receive special offers.
 Image Source: Chocolat by Adam Turoni

-When used correctly, video can improve your email marketing results and make a more meaningful impact on your audience.
-Make video the focus of your message or add a video to support the action you want people to take.
+Want to really grab someone’s attention?
+Try using video.
+When you use it the right way, video can seriously improve your email marketing results.
+It’s a great way to make a more meaningful impact on your audience.
+You can make a video the star of your message.
+Or, you could add one to support the main action you want people to take.

 Emails featuring videos can help your business illustrate a concept, product, event, or service.
 This event email from The Phillips Collection includes a video that promotes a new exhibition.
 Image Source: The Phillips Collection

-Canyon Coffee promotional email for restocking merchandise, designed in collaboration with Bailey Elder.
+Use this Canyon Coffee promotional email for restocking merchandise, designed in collaboration with Bailey Elder to help generate email marketing ideas for your retail business

 Canyon Coffee sent out this email to promote the restocking of their best-selling tote bags, designed in collaboration with artist Bailey Elder.
 Image Source: Canyon Coffee